Living As God’s People

 The one who says he abides in Him ought himself to walk in the same manner as He walked (1 John 2:6).

-Throughout the Bible we are encouraged, having received new life, to be loving, humble, forgiving, merciful, joyful, peaceful, patient, kind, righteous, faithful, gentle and self-controlled.
-Jesus used imagery of the natural world to illustrate what we are to be – salt of the earth, light in the world, branches of a vine which bear fruit, good soil which produces a crop, sheep who follow the shepherd and a temple of the Holy Spirit.
+Throughout the Bible we are encouraged, having been saved and received new life, to be loving, humble, forgiving, merciful, joyful, peaceful, patient, kind, righteous, faithful, gentle and self-controlled.
+Jesus used imagery of the natural world to illustrate what we are to be – salt of the earth, light in the world, branches of a vine which bear fruit, good soil which produces a crop, sheep who follow the shepherd and our body as a temple of the Holy Spirit.

-While it is God’s intention we show all these qualities, which in fact are the fruit of Christ’s Spirit in us, He works in each of us uniquely to accomplish His purpose for His glory.
+It is God’s intention we show all these qualities, the fruit of Christ’s Spirit in us.
+Yet He works in each of us uniquely to accomplish His purpose for His glory.
 This is true also for different cultures and times.

 In this next section some of these qualities will be explored in more detail beginning with Jesus’ teaching from what is known as the Sermon on the Mount (Matthew 5 to 7).